 - All vendors must complete a vending agreement prior to the event date.

-- All vendors must remit ten percent of gross sales, less local and state taxes, to
+- After the event, all vendors must remit ten percent of gross sales, less local and

-University Recreation after the event and a summary sheet of earnings received must
+state taxes, to University Recreation.
+A summary sheet of earnings received must accompany

-accompany the check (including items sold, sales price, amount sold, and total sales).
+the check (including items sold, sales price, amount sold and total sales).

 - Please note that the HPER Building does not have an area which can be solely dedicated

 as a concession or vending stand or that can meet the applicable health standards